 I wasn’t concerned

+with mechanics.
 Who needs rules

 when there are kazoos in the world?